Israeli strike in northern Gaza kills at least 60, officials say, as Hezbollah announces new leader

 Israel’s retaliatory offensive has killed over 43,000 Palestinians, according to local health authorities.
 Around 90% of the population of 2.3 million have been displaced from their homes, often multiple times.

 Magdy reported from Cairo and Mroue from Beirut.
-Associated Press writers Tia Goldenberg in Tel Aviv, Israel and Jamey Keaten in Geneva contributed.
+Associated Press writers Tia Goldenberg in Tel Aviv, Israel, and Jamey Keaten in Geneva contributed to this report.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war